 A native of Arlington Heights, Illinois, the 43-year-old McRaven graduated from Wheeling High School.
 Competing for North Central College in Naperville, Illinois, McRaven was part of three NCAA Division III national championship teams and earned Division III All-American honors in the 3,000-meter steeplechase in 1990.

 McRaven earned his bachelor’s degree in English from North Central in 1990 and his master’s degree in human performance studies from Alabama in 1993.
 He is also a USATF Level II certified coach in the endurance events.
-McRaven is married to the former Mary Guthrie of Palatine, Illinois, and they have a daughter, Kylie Nicole.
+McRaven's wife is Mary and they have one daughter.